mk-fg/reliable-discord-client-irc-daemon/README.rst

 - Reliable outgoing message ordering and delivery, with explicit notifications for detected issues of any kind.

-- Support for both private and public channels, channel ordering, threads.
+- Support for both private and public channels, channel ordering, threads, forums, except for creating any new ones of these.

 - Per-server and global catch-all channels to track general activity.